Aetherinox/csf-firewall/docs/docs/usage/ipset.md

     ---

-    Blocklists in CSF allow you to automatically block connections from known malicious IP addresses, helping to protect your server from abusive traffic.
+    Blocklists provide the foundation for blocking unwanted and malicious traffic in CSF.
+They allow you to automatically deny access from IP addresses that have been identified as abusive or high risk.

-    This chapter explains how to configure and use blocklists, including CSF’s official blocklist and third-party sources.
+    This section introduces what blocklists are, how they work, and how to configure them using CSF’s official blocklist or trusted third-party sources.

-    You’ll also learn how to enable blocklists with or without IPSET, ensuring they work efficiently no matter the size of the list.
+    Once you are comfortable using blocklists, you can advance to IPSETs to handle larger lists more efficiently and improve performance as your ruleset grows.

 -   :aetherx-axd-earth-europe: &nbsp; __[Geographical IP Block Integration](../usage/geoip.md)__

     ---

-    Configure geographical restrictions in CSF to whitelist or blacklist specific regions from accessing your server.
+    Geographical IP blocking allows you to control access to your server based on the country or region an IP address originates from, rather than individual IP reputation or blocklist entries.

-    This chapter covers enabling the GeoIP blocklist feature using third-party services such as MaxMind (requires an API key), db-ip, ipdeny, or iptoasn.
+    This section explains what geographical IP blocks are, how they differ from blocklists and IPSETs, and when it makes sense to use country-based filtering.

-    These services allow you to control access based on location while keeping your server secure.
+    You’ll also learn how to integrate CSF with GeoIP data providers to apply regional access rules safely and efficiently.

 </div>